 Recent decades have been a slow-moving crisis for parties of the center-left.
 Yet America’s Democratic Party, the largest center-left party in the rich world, has remained strikingly robust.
 In particular, it has successfully managed the intra-party fragmentation that can plague center-left parties in majoritarian systems, where safe urban districts pull the center left away from the median voter.
 More unexpected—and more important, given the stakes as Republicans have increasingly embraced authoritarianism—Democrats have managed the centrifugal pressures created by their left flank better than Republicans have managed those created by their right flank.
 In this paper, we seek to understand why.
 The contrast cannot easily be explained by macro-institutions like majoritarian elections that affect both parties.
 Indeed, the non-urban-based Republicans should be less prone to such pressures given the more efficient geographic distribution of their voters.
 Instead, we emphasize the strongly asymmetric character of the parties’ trajectories over the past three decades due to the self-reinforcing interplay of voters, elites, and allied media.
 These differing developmental pathways have helped foster and reinforce two distinct strategic orientations within the Democratic Party.
 The first is a broad wariness among party elites (and, to a lesser extent, voters) of succumbing to the electoral risks faced by a metro-based party—a strategic response that we call the “paradox of disadvantage.”
 The second distinctive orientation is a much greater commitment to lawmaking to achieve party aims, which we call Democrats’ “imperative of governance.”
 Thus, party elites within each party now face fundamentally different incentive structures—one that strengthens moderate forces in the case of Democrats and reinforces the right wing in the case of Republicans.
 Democrats offer unique insight into the crisis of the center-left in part because they have responded to the real disadvantages they face with a “big tent” approach notably lacking on the other partisan side.

-1. Ian Berlin, Jacob S. Hacker, Fiona Kniaz, Amelia Malpas, Paul Pierson, Eric Scheuch, and Sam Zacher, "Democratic Demanders: Organized Power and Networks within the Contemporary Democratic Party Coalition," paper in progress.
-(Presentations: APSA 2024.)
+1. Jacob S. Hacker, Fiona Kniaz, Amelia Malpas, Paul Pierson, and Sam Zacher, "A Party Pulled Left?
+Factions and Foundations in the Contemporary Democratic Coalition," paper in progress.
+(Presentations: APSA 2024, APSA 2025.)